spryker/spryker-shop-core/Bundles/ProductOptionWidget/src/SprykerShop/Yves/ProductOptionWidget/Theme/default/components/molecules/product-options/README.md

 # product-options (molecule)

-Shows the list of product options in "value: price" format.
+Shows a list of product options in a "value: price" format.

 ## Code sample